 This Privacy Notice describes how we respect privacy when we deal with personal information collected by our organisation (Deeside Bike Collective).
-It explains what personal information we collect, why we collect it and how we use it.
-If you have any comments or questions about this privacy notice, feel free to contact us at email@example.com.
+It explains what personal information we collect, why we collect it and how we secure it and use it.
+If you have any comments or questions about this privacy notice, feel free to contact us at firstname.lastname@example.org.
 Our website address is https://www.deesidebikecollective.co.uk.

 1. Personal data that we collect and why we collect it

 The following list explains the types of data we collect and the legal basis, under current data protection legislation, on which this data is processed.

 |Managing registered website users and Members||Name, email address, date of birth, postcode, join date and other information you share in your profile’s “About You” field, on the Join Us or Edit Profile form.||Consent: you have actively consented via signing up to become a member through our website|

 |Communicating with members who have subscribed to email updates||Name, email address, date of birth, membership details, postcode and mailing preferences shared with us within your members profile (as above) and/or email list signup form (via Mailchimp)||Consent: you have actively consented by signing up to receive the emails.
 Sharing this information with Mailchimp enables us to customise our communications where necessary, to help improve the relevance and effectiveness of our communications with our members.|

 |Responding to enquiries about our organisation, its work or events||Name, email address, any other information you share in the Contact Us form on this website or send to us via email||Legitimate interests: it is necessary for us to read and store your message so that we can respond in the way that you would expect|

 |Organising events/volunteering||Name, email, phone number, emergency contact information, other specific information relevant to the event.||Legitimate interests: it is necessary for us to store your contact details to contact you quickly or in an emergency and to pass your details on to the event organiser(s).|